pmario71/NATS_Messaging/Readme.md

 > **Note**\
 > Publishing without a subscription seems to lead to later published message also not being received!

 * `WebApp` added in addition and validates that sending and receiving in the same process is working
+* Now displaying `stats` and added an endpoint that allows querying stats